xtekky/gpt4free/docs/async_client.md

 ```

 **This example:**
-   - Sets a system message to define the assistant's role
    - Asks a specific question `Say this is a test`
    - Configures various parameters like temperature and max_tokens for more control over the output
    - Disables streaming for a complete response